rusalka013/microsoft-movie-analysis/README.md

 * Using these sources we would be able to answer our questions listed above.
 * The target variables are the top performing movie titles and genres.
-* We used descriptive analitics, averages(mean), max, and Pearson correlation to answer questions in these four categories that are outlined in the Overview section.
+* We used descriptive analitics, averages(mean), max, and Pearson correlation to answer questions in these four categories outlined in the Overview section.

 ## Data